Binsk/gml-tools/README.md

 **About:** The fixed timer helps execute local instance functions at a stable framerate on delta-timed systems.
 As an example, the fixed timer can handle updating an instance's velocity while the instance's regular delta-timed step event handles updating the position.
 This results in consistent jumping and falling rates while providing a smooth positional update regardless of framerate.

 **Dependencies:** Signaler

+### Super

+**About:** The super class helps simulate function inheritance inside of constructors.
+You can create a Super() inside of a class and register parent functions before overriding them in a child class.
+Inside of the child class you can execute the super in order to execute all recorded funtions up to that point.
+The system automatically handles chaining inheritance, passing arguments, and accessing return values.

+**Dependencies:** None